 - issue a "no bond warrant" for your arrest;

-- issue a notice that requires you to appear without being arrested for a future violation of probation hearing; or
+- issue a notice that requires you to appear in court for a probation hearing (without an arrest); or

 - decide not to take any action on the report.